Signatures of rigidity and second sound in dipolar supersolids

 \paragraph*{\textit {Damped oscillators model.}} To capture the rigid crystal dynamics in the droplet and supersolid phases, we introduce a model of damped coupled oscillators, extending the framework of Ref.~\cite{Mukherjee_classical_2023}.
-In this model, droplet peaks are treated as massive particles, with the inner and outer droplet pairs assigned effective masses $M_\text{I}$ and $M_\text{O}$, respectively.
+Such a scheme provides an analytically tractable phenomenological treatment of supersolids and droplets, whose theoretical description is challenging.
+Here, droplet peaks are treated as massive particles, with the inner and outer droplet pairs assigned effective masses $M_\text{I}$ and $M_\text{O}$, respectively.
 Each crystal pair is connected by a spring with constant $k$, as illustrated in Fig.~\ref{Fig:Springs_sketch}, while the outer droplets are additionally anchored to fixed external points by springs of constant $\lambda$.
 The damping coefficients are $\gamma_{\rm{I}}$ and $\gamma_{\rm{O}}$, associated with the motion of the inner and outer droplets, respectively.
 The dynamics of the droplet positions, $X_i$, are then governed by the Newtonian system

 Here, the displacements $\Delta X_i = X_i -X_{i0}$, with $i=1,\ldots,4$, and $X_{i0}$ represents the equilibrium position of the $i$-th crystal prior to the barrier removal [see Fig.~\ref{Fig:Chemical_pot_scan}(b), (c)].
-The ratio of the spring constants over the masses as well as the damping coefficients will be determined from the eGPE evolution.
+The fitting procedure of the parameters of the above model to the eGPE results will be described below.

-In all cases described below, the central barrier of the double-well exhibits a height $V_0=10 ~ \hbar \omega_x$ and width $W_0 = 0.5 ~ l_x$.
-In this geometry, the dynamics takes place predominantly in the elongated $x$-direction, while only a relatively small amplitude collective motion occurs in the transverse $yz$-plane without any pattern formation.
+In the following, the central barrier of the double-well exhibits a height $V_0=10 ~ \hbar \omega_x$ and width $W_0 = 0.5 ~ l_x$.
+In this geometry, the dynamics occur predominantly in the elongated $x$-direction, with only small amplitude collective motion in the transverse $yz$-plane and no pattern formation (see also SM~\cite{supp}).